giacbrd/ShallowLearn/README.rst

 ``GensimFastText`` model by the attribute ``classifier``).
 With method ``fit_embeddings(X)`` it is possible to pre-train word vectors, using the current parameter values of the model.

-Constructor argument names are a mix between the ones of Gensim and the ones of fastText (see this class docstring).
+Constructor argument names are a mix between the ones of Gensim and the ones of fastText (see this `class docstring <https://github.com/giacbrd/ShallowLearn/blob/develop/shallowlearn/models.py#L74>`_).

 .. code:: python